compada/.github/profile/README.md

 ## Development Environment

 Containerization changed everything.
-Long ago are the days of needing a version manager for every language you’re tinkering with, and trying to remember the syntax of each one. [asdf](https://asdf-vm.com/) solves part of the problem, but [docker FROM](https://docs.docker.com/engine/reference/builder/#from) renders most version tooling obsolete.
-Pick a language and version (and even platform); now it’s not only checked into source code, but used in every environment.
+Long ago are the days of needing a version manager for every language you're tinkering with, and trying to remember the syntax of each one. [asdf](https://asdf-vm.com/) solves part of the problem, but [docker FROM](https://docs.docker.com/engine/reference/builder/#from) renders most version tooling obsolete.
+Pick a language and version (and even platform); now it's not only checked into source code, but used in every environment.

-But there’s so much more... the Dockerfile allows you to configure a “box” with as much or as little as you desire - and it’s reproducible! 🪦 Chef and Ansible.
+But there's so much more... the Dockerfile allows you to configure a “box” with as much or as little as you desire - and it's reproducible! 🪦 Chef and Ansible.
 You can easily look at a Dockerfile, and with a basic understanding of how a shell works, know what you can expect from the container it will spin up.

 All that is to say that setting up your local environment is as easy as setting up [docker](https://docs.docker.com/desktop/)...